asminpaudel141/java-100program/README.md

 # 99.Write a Java program to implement polymorphism.
 # 100.Write a Java program to implement polymorphism.
 # 101.Write a Java program to implement polymorphism.
+# 102.Write a Java program to implement polymorphism.